 Park Hyatt Sydney

-For our last 2 nights, we used the Hyatt card’s 2 free nights to stay in a King with Opera View Deluxe room at the Park Hyatt Sydney.
-The signup bonus on the Hyatt card is now 40,000 points.
+For our last 2 nights, we used the World of Hyatt credit card’s 2 free nights to stay in a King with Opera View Deluxe room at the Park Hyatt Sydney.
+Check out the current bonus on the World of Hyatt credit card.

 You can’t beat the views!
 And it made for a short walk to the ferry to visit Manly Beach.